-- 1. Locate the REGEN INHIBIT on the outside of the control panel under the display. - 2.
-Set and hold the switch in ON/FORCED (I) for five seconds. - 3.
-Enter the SCR status screen and verify the regeneration indicator appears above the words SCR LAMP SOLID.
+- 1. Open the control door and locate the switch labeled REGEN INHIBIT. - Set and hold the switch in ON/FORCED (I) for five seconds. - Enter the SCR status screen and verify the regeneration indicator appears above the words SCR LAMP - SOLID.
 See Selective Catalytic Reduction (SCR) Monitoring.